wolframkriesing/site-stitcher/content/blog-posts/2020/06/26-why-move-to-codeberg.md

 But let me dissect the topic a bit more before I come back to this.

 The web is complicated.
-In 1998 I started setting up my own web stack, not just building an HTML page and put it on some drive, really set up a database, an apache and cgi scripts that dynamically render the content when the browser requests a URL.
+In 1998 I started setting up my own web stack, not just building an HTML page and put it on some drive.
+I really set up a database, an apache and cgi scripts that dynamically render the content when the browser requests a URL.
 I had never thought that I had to learn so many new technologies just to build a website.
 I had to learn protocols like HTTP, understand apache and how to hook the dynamic rendering